MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/faq.md

 If you find a problem when using this preview release, in your Office application, on the **Home** tab, in the **Protection** group, click **Protect**, and then click **Help and feedback**.
 In the **Microsoft Azure Information Protection** dialog box, click **Send feedback**.
 This emails the Information Protection team, and automatically attaches log files from your PC to help diagnose the problem.

-If you have questions or feedback, use the Yammer site //need link//.
+If you have questions or feedback, use the [Azure Information Protection Yammer site](https://www.yammer.com/askipteam/#/threads/inGroup?type=in_group&feedId=8652489&view=all).

 ## What do I do if my question isn’t here?

 First, check that your question isn't included in the [Azure Information Protection preview announcement](https://blogs.technet.microsoft.com/enterprisemobility/2016/07/12/azure-information-protection-public-preview-available-now), on the Enterprise Mobility and Security Blog.

-Then, visit our Yammer site //need link// to see if somebody else has asked the same question.
+Then, visit our [Yammer site](https://www.yammer.com/askipteam/#/threads/inGroup?type=in_group&feedId=8652489&view=all) to see if somebody else has asked the same question.
 If not, post your question there.